lawquarter/Simplify-Docs/README.md

 Follow these steps to use the application:

-1a.Upload an Image or Document: Click the 'Browse files' button to upload an image (png, jpeg, jpg) or a PDF document.
+1. Upload an Image or Document: Click the 'Browse files' button to upload an image (png, jpeg, jpg) or a PDF document.
-1b.
-Or, Take a Picture: If you're on a device with a camera, click the 'Take a Picture' button to capture an image.
+2. Or, Take a Picture: If you're on a device with a camera, click the 'Take a Picture' button to capture an image.
-2. View the Extracted Text: The app will extract the text from your uploaded or captured image.
+3. View the Extracted Text: The app will extract the text from your uploaded or captured image.
 Click on 'Extracted Text' to view the content.
-3. Get an Explanation: After viewing the extracted text, click the 'Explain this to me' button to receive a simplified explanation of the text.
+4. Get an Explanation: After viewing the extracted text, click the 'Explain this to me' button to receive a simplified explanation of the text.
-4. Please note that the explanation may not appear right away, please wait a moment as the application is processing your request.
+5. Please note that the explanation may not appear right away, please wait a moment as the application is processing your request.